Bitlend-protocol/bitlend-docs/docs/pages/v1/governance.md

 ## Propose

 Create a Proposal to change the protocol.
-E.g., A proposal can set a cToken's interest rate model or risk parameters on the Comptroller.
+E.g., A proposal can set a bToken's interest rate model or risk parameters on the Comptroller.
 Proposals will be voted on by delegated voters.
 If there is sufficient support before the voting period ends, the proposal shall be automatically enacted.
 Enacted proposals are queued and executed in the Bitlend Timelock contract.

 The sender must hold more COMP than the current proposal threshold (`proposalThreshold()`) as of the immediately previous block.
 If the threshold is 25,000 COMP, the sender must have been delegated more than 1% of all COMP in order to create a proposal.
 The proposal can have up to 10 actions (based on `proposalMaxOperations()`).